-I have told you some about some of the electrical projects we’ve done around here.
-Frankly though, that single post doesn’t even begin to scratch the surface.
-I’ve actually done a good bit of electrical work through the years, and honestly it is something that I do enjoy.
+I have shared some of the electrical projects we’ve done around here.
+Frankly though, that single post doesn’t even scratch the surface.
+I’ve actually done a good bit of electrical work through the years, and honestly it is something I really do enjoy.

-Going against specification somewhat, I mounted my pack indoors, in the small room that sits under our side porch.
+Going against specification somewhat, I mounted my pack indoors.
+I set it in the small room that sits under our side porch (I wrote about that there).
 While I had previously called this room our mechanical room that really isn’t a fair distinction.
-Our main breaker panel as well as the command board for our security system is installed here, but really this room is used for little more than storage.
+Our breaker panel as well as the command board for our security system is installed here.
+Beyond that, there’s really not much else – a little space for storage.

-Because of its proximity to the patio, its relationship to the lights in my lighting plan and its present function, this location was simply the right place to install my power pack, and consequently my new outlet.
+Because of its proximity to the patio, its relationship to the lights in my lighting plan, and its present function, this location was simply the right place to install my power pack.
+With it, consequently, my new outlet.

 As you might have already guessed, this meant mounting my new outlet in a new box to a masonry wall.
 And this, in a nutshell, is what I did.